Perfect competition: Criticisms

 In particular, the rejection of perfect competition does not generally entail the rejection of free competition as characterizing most product markets; indeed it has been argued that competition is stronger nowadays than in 19th century capitalism, owing to the increasing capacity of big conglomerate firms to enter any industry: therefore the classical idea of a tendency toward a uniform rate of return on investment in all industries owing to free entry is even more valid today; and the reason why General Motors, Exxon or Nestlé do not enter the computers or pharmaceutical industries is not insurmountable barriers to entry but rather that the rate of return in the latter industries is already sufficiently in line with the average rate of return elsewhere as not to justify entry.
 On this few economists, it would seem, would disagree, even among the neoclassical ones.
 Thus when the issue is normal, or long-period, product prices, differences on the validity of the perfect competition assumption do not appear to imply important differences on the existence or not of a tendency of rates of return toward uniformity as long as entry is possible, and what is found fundamentally lacking in the perfect competition model is the absence of marketing expenses and innovation as causes of costs that do enter normal average cost.

 The issue is different with respect to factor markets.
 Here the acceptance or denial of perfect competition in labour markets does make a big difference to the view of the working of market economies.
 One must distinguish neoclassical from non-neoclassical economists.
 For the former, absence of perfect competition in labour markets, e.g. due to the existence of trade unions, impedes the smooth working of competition, which if left free to operate would cause a decrease of wages as long as there were unemployment, and would finally ensure the full employment of labour: labour unemployment is due to absence of perfect competition in labour markets.
 Most non-neoclassical economists deny that a full flexibility of wages would ensure the full employment of labour and find a stickiness of wages an indispensable component of a market economy, without which the economy would lack the regularity and persistence indispensable to its smooth working.
 This was, for example, John Maynard Keynes's opinion.

+Acemoglu (2023) views perfect competition primarily as a theoretical benchmark and emphasizes that real-world markets are rarely perfectly competitive.
+Perfect competition assumes many buyers and sellers, none of whom possess market power, so that wages and prices are determined solely by supply and demand.
+He argues that, in practice, firms and labor markets are characterized by frictions, institutional constraints, and market power that violate these assumptions.
+In reality, markets frequently deviate from the perfectly competitive model.